Input Reduction Enhanced LLM-based Program Repair: Approach

 Instead of directly reducing test inputs using LLMs, \tool leverages one-shot learning to inject the knowledge of the \emph{ddmin} algorithm~\cite{DD} into the LLM.
 This enables the model to adapt a well-designed reduction algorithm to various input formats and produce effective, customized reducers.

-More specifically, \tool builds one prompt that joins the full task statement $P$, a single‑shot example drawn from task \texttt{ABC330D}~\cite{ABC330D} together with its working reducer, and a few I/O pairs from the current task.
-The prompt, as shown in Listing~\ref{lst:reducer_prompt}, is sent to Qwen-Plus~\cite{hui2024qwen2} with a temperature of $0$ (greedy decoding).
+More specifically, \tool builds one prompt that joins the full task statement $P$, a single-shot example drawn from task \texttt{ABC330D}~\cite{ABC330D} together with its working reducer, and a few I/O pairs from the current task.
+The prompt, as shown in Listing~\ref{lst:reducer_prompt}, is sent to Qwen2.5-Plus~\cite{hui2024qwen2} with a temperature of $0$ (greedy decoding).
 The model returns a reducer $R$, which is a customized reducer derived from the \textit{ddmin} algorithm~\cite{DD}.